-- Upon graduation, students who concentrate in early development and learning typically work with children from birth to age five.
-They may serve as childcare providers, preschool teachers, or early childhood curriculum designers.
-Coursework in this area explores subjects like early language learning and supervision in early childhood settings.
+Upon graduation, students who concentrate in early development and learning typically work with children from birth to age five.
+Graduates may serve as childcare providers, preschool teachers, or early childhood curriculum designers.
+Coursework in this area explores subjects such as early language learning and supervision in early childhood settings.

 - Counseling and Family Services